 Oaxaca City is hands-down one of the best cities to visit in Mexico.
 There are so many incredible things to see, do, taste, smell, and experience here.
 From vibrant markets to ancient ruins, unique food to colourful street art, you’ll find all this and more in Oaxaca.

 The city centre is compact and easily walkable.
 As well as being a fairly affordable destination, Oaxaca is pretty safe too overall.
 Provided you take the usual precautions, you’ll be fine.
+Oaxaca is also a popular destination for Dia de los Muertos celebrations, with many people flocking here at the end of October.

 Here are the top 10 things to do in Oaxaca City.